cortexproject/cortex/docs/architecture.md

 #### Hashing

-Distributors use consistent hashing, in conjunction with a configurable replication factor, to determine which ingester instances should receive a given series.
+Distributors use consistent hashing, in conjunction with a configurable replication factor, to determine which ingester instance(s) should receive a given series.

 Cortex supports two hashing strategies:

 1. Hash the metric name and tenant ID (default)
-2. Hash the metric name, labels and tenant ID (recommended, enabled with `-distributor.shard-by-all-labels=true`)
+2. Hash the metric name, labels and tenant ID (enabled with `-distributor.shard-by-all-labels=true`)

-The trade-off associated with the latter is that writes are more balanced across ingesters but each query needs to talk to any ingester since a metric could be spread across any ingester given different label sets.
-The first hashing strategy (default) was originally chosen to reduce the number of required ingesters on the query path, but running Cortex in production showed that an evenly distributed write load on the ingesters is preferable at the cost of always querying all ingesters.
+The trade-off associated with the latter is that writes are more balanced across ingesters but each query needs to talk to any ingester since a metric could be spread across multiple ingesters given different label sets.

-The trade-off associated with the latter is that writes are more balanced across ingesters, but requires each query to look across all ingesters, since a metric could be spread across any ingester given different label sets.

-The first hashing strategy (default) was originally chosen to reduce the number of required ingesters on the query path, but running Cortex in production showed that an evenly distributed write load on the ingesters is preferable at the cost of always querying most of the ingesters.

 #### The hash ring